How do I create a long-term care plan for my loved one who is living with a serious mental illness?

 Supported Living/Social Needs

-Many community programs offer social and recreational activities to reduce the isolation, loneliness and stigma that so often accompany mental illness.
+Many community programs offer social and recreational activities to reduce the isolation, loneliness and stigma that so often come with mental illness.
 Among them:

 • Clubhouses and Consumer Run Drop-in Centers (CRDIs)

-Clubhouses and CRDIs provide a model of community mental health service that offers a support system for people with serious mental illness, offering opportunities for friendship, work training and placement, educational opportunities in a single, caring and supported environment.
+Clubhouses and Consumer Run Drop-in Centers (CRDIs) provide a model of service that offers a support system for people living with serious mental illness.
+These centers offer opportunities for friendship, work training and placement, and educational opportunities in a caring, supported environment.

 • Peer Support Specialists